pyrddlgym-project/pyRDDLGym/docs/advanced.rst

     myEnv.close()

-By executing this code, and comparing the realized return to the one obtained by the code in the previous section, it is clear that re-planning can perform much better.
+By executing this code, and comparing the realized return to the one obtained by the code in the previous section, it is clear that re-planning can perform much better on average than straight-line planning.

 Dealing with Non-Differentiable Expressions
 -------------------